faulkj/location.querystring/README.md

-# Q is for Query String
+# q is for Query String
 An extension of JavaScript's location object that simplifies access to the current URL's query string